emash90/package-delivery-app/README.md

     cp .env.example .env
     ```

-    You can use the default values in the newly created `.env` file for a standard local setup.
+    Open the new `.env` file and review the variables.
+For a standard local setup, the defaults for RabbitMQ and MongoDB will work.

+    **⚠️ Security Warning:** You must replace `JWT_SECRET` with a strong, randomly generated secret key.

     ```dotenv
     # RabbitMQ Credentials
     RABBITMQ_DEFAULT_USER=guest
     RABBITMQ_DEFAULT_PASS=guest

     # MongoDB Connection & Credentials
     MONGO_INITDB_ROOT_USERNAME=packaroo_user